Index funds can be confusing.

-Not all mutual funds are active and not all ETFs are passive.
+Not all index funds are passive and not all index funds are diverse.
 I remember this was confusing to me, so I’ll briefly cover the difference between “active” and “passive” funds.

 First, there is a spectrum between passive vs active.
-It is not black and white, even though it’s often portrayed that way.
+It is not black and white.

 This is partly because “passive investing” is a buzzword.
 Another reason is that it’s easier on our human brains to categorize things as black and white.